tonybentley/MNBB/README.md

 One of the biggest misconceptions about marine navigation devices is that consumer electronics that are not specifically designed for the "harsh marine environment" and while this may be true in some circumstances, is incorrect in regards to the devices we have come to depend on for every day use.
 A product has emerged into the market that has enabled computers to be low energy, compact and highly versatile.
 The product is called a Raspberry Pi and is essentially a fully functional computer that draws less than one amp of 12 volt power and can run various programs and provide simple applications using modern day technology.

 This project makes use of a Raspberry Pi and a wifi or wired local network that provides NMEA instrument data through the network to be captured and viewed whenever you would like.
-Connecting any of your electronics with a built-in web browser to the network then enables you to access the information just like you would normally by "surfing" the local internet.
+Connecting any of your smartphones, computers and tablets with a built-in web browser to connect your vessel's wifi network then enables you to access the information just like you would normally by going to a web browser and typing in a url.

 ## For Mariners

 MNBB is in development and does not even have a developer release at the moment.
-Eventually you will be able to pay someone who specializes in NMEA instrument install and repair to install this inexpensive unit for you at the market price of a Raspberry Pi, the NMEA wifi client and the installer's hourly rate.
+The goal is to be able to install this inexpensive unit at the market price of a Raspberry Pi, the NMEA wifi client and an installer's hourly rate for getting the Pi configured with the needed software, connected to the local wifi network, and wired to the 12 volt battery bank.
 Feel free to email me with any questions.
 Availability may not be until 2015.
 In the meantime, get your NMEA wifi client installed and buy a marine navigation app for your smartphone or tablet.
 I suggest the combination of the VesperXB and iNavX for iPhone users.
 You will then be broadcasting Class B AIS with your gps position and vessel name, size, etc to other commercial vessels and receiving all classes of AIS from anyone within your VHF range.

 ## For Developers

-The open source project makes use of Node.js as the application platform, a MySQL database that collects the NMEA data and normalizes it into insert rows and finally a normal front-end web application that queries the database and receives JSON formatted results for the front-end to consume.
-The project is module based, which means you can introdue a new module into the project which will query the database with your custom results and display the data in a richly formatted UI developed with your own custom JavaScript, CSS and HTML.
+The open source project makes use of Node.js as the application platform, a NoSQL database that collects the NMEA data and normalizes the data into objects and collections, and finally a front-end web application that queries the database and receives JSON formatted results for the front-end to consume.
+The project is module based, which means you can introdue a new module into the project which will make use of the database to deliver your custom query results and display the data in a richly formatted UI developed with your own custom JavaScript, CSS and HTML.

 ### Modules